Societas Domi Pacificae: Continued evidence of activity

 The small bit that is known seems to indicate that the Franklin Society was originally "devoted especially to the study of natural science and the mechanic arts," Further, that in 1887, the Franklin Society commissioned a "Report of the Committee on the geology of Rhode Island."
 These references seem to indicate a continued presence of the society beyond 1834, when it was believed to have been dissolved.

-Modern activity

-Further evidence of the continued existence of the Franklin Society has emerged on Brown's campus with the activities of Societas Domi Pacificae, known as Pacifica House or SDP for short.
-Pacifica House claims to have been founded in 1824, and that it is directly related to the Franklin Society.
-While little is known of their operations today, they maintain a website containing their seal and their motto: "Videte igitur ut probe integreque in emolumentum Dei et Republicae et Universitatis."
-This translates to, "see, and consequently, you will conduct yourself properly and irreproachably into the benefits of God, the Republic, and the University."

 Coat of arms

 The Franklin Society coat of arms consisted of three golden key intersecting each other, with the Brown crest in the background.
-The Brown crest serves as a tribute to the University, while the three keys are distinctly Franklin symbols.
+The Brown crest serves as a tribute to the university, while the three keys are distinctly Franklin symbols.
 The three keys, partially references to Benjamin Franklin's electricity experiment involving a key and a kite, are said to represent Science, Reason and Action.

 It is not possible that this is the same seal that was used when the society was founded, as the Brown University seal was that of the College of Rhode Island until 1844.
 However, it is possible that this seal was used from that point onward.

-The society changed their coat of arms, but the meaning behind the new symbols remains a mystery.

-Membership

-Membership in the society is completely secretive.
-No one knows either the number of students selected or the names of these students.
-However, it is believed that the society taps 15 seniors to join the society each year.